 205 ILCS 635/2-6

 License issuance and renewal; fee.

-(a) Licenses shall be renewed every year using the common renewal date of the Nationwide Mortgage Licensing System and Registry as adopted by the Director.
+(a) Licenses shall be renewed every year using the common renewal date of the Nationwide Multistate Licensing System and Registry as adopted by the Director.

 Properly completed renewal application forms and filing fees may be received